ryankaye/ryankaye/README.md

 Experiments with ✨ Functional Programming ✨ usually in JavaScript, React, NextJS, ClojureScript and Elm.

+Web developer, currently employed at the [University of Stirling](https://www.stir.ac.uk).

 <!--
 **ryankaye/ryankaye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.